sush-il/Spotii/README.md

 # Spotii

 Spotii is a Spotify Music Analyzer application that integrates with the Spotify API to provide users with information about their playlists, top artists, and top tracks.
+It also uses the Random Forest machine learning algorithm to identify the mood of the currently playing song.

 ## Features